Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

-We finally observe that all perturbation types affect one-to-one and population-trained agents in a similar manner, pointing again to the fact that there does not seem to be a big difference between the protocols emerging in the two setups.
+We finally observe that all perturbation types affect one-to-one and population-trained agents in a similar manner, with population-trained agents being marginally more affected.\footnote{If we continue training the population as we do in Appendix \ref{app:longer-training}, the gap between population-trained and one-to-one agents eventually disappears.}